FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet-api.md

 ## Testing the API Flow

 Navigate to the login webpage at `http://localhost:3000`.
 Click the <span>Login</span>{:.uielement} button.
 This will redirect you to the FusionAuth Hosted Backend API login page.
 Enter the email and password of the user created in the setup script earlier for your FusionAuth instance.
 You will be redirected to the login webpage, and the results from the `/me` FusionAuth endpoint alongside the <span>Call the API</span>{:.uielement} button will be shown.
-Click this button to call the `identity` route of the {{page.technology}} API, which will echo back the identity and claims of the user, from the JWT in the `app.idt` cookie.
+Click this button to call the `message` route of the {{page.technology}} API, which will echo back a "Hello" message.
 You should see something similar to the following output:

 {% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-hosted-api-integration/profile-output.png" alt="Output of the /me call and the dotnet API call" class="img-fluid bottom-cropped" width="1200" figure=false %}